RobbeHijzen/ArcaneEngine/README.md

 Arcane Engine is a 2D game engine created for the Programming 4 course in Digital Arts and Entertainment.
 The engine uses the SDL library to handle the rendering of images and text, and is also used for the input and sound systems.

-This repository focusses on the Game Engine itself, however inside the package it includes a remake of the game Galaga to provide en example project.
+This repository focusses on the Game Engine itself, however inside the package it includes a remake of the game Galaga to provide an example project.

 ## Features